MG Midget: MG Midget MkIII (1966–1974)

-MG Midget 1500 (1974–80)
+MG Midget 1500 (1974–1980)

 To meet US federal regulations, large black plastic-covered bumpers were added to the front and rear and the ride heights were increased.
 The increased ride height affected handling and anti-roll bars were added to help with the higher centre of gravity.
 The A-Series engine was replaced by the 1493 cc Standard SC engine from the Triumph Spitfire, coupled to a modified Morris Marina gearbox with synchromesh on all four gears.
 The increased displacement of the new engine was better able to cope with the increasing emission regulations.
 Although the horsepower ratings were similar at 65 hp in home market specifications with twin SU HS4 carbs, the 1493 cc engine produced more torque.
 The increased output combined with taller gear ratios resulted in faster acceleration (12 seconds 0–60 compared to 13 for the 1275 cc version) and top speed of just over 100 mph.

-In the US market British Leyland struggled to keep engine power at acceptable levels as the engines were loaded with air pumps, EGR valves, and catalytic converters to keep up with new US and California exhaust emission control regulations.
+In the US market, British Leyland struggled to keep engine power at acceptable levels as the engines were loaded with air pumps, EGR valves, and catalytic converters to keep up with new US and California exhaust emission control regulations.
 The U.S market model's dual SU HS2 carbs were swapped for a single Zenith-Stromberg 150 CD4 unit catalytic converter carb in 1976 and all models after came with the Zenith-Stromberg 150 CD4T.
 Power fell to 50 hp at 5000 rpm and 67 lb-ft of torque at 2500 rpm.
 The round rear-wheel arches were now square again, to increase the body strength, and the front arches were lowered to minimize the gap from raising the suspension.
 The last car was made on 7 December 1979, after 73,899 of the last version had been made.
 The last 500 home-market cars were painted black.

 ADO34

-ADO34 was the name of a project active between 1960 and 1964 that aimed to possibly develop a front-wheel drive Mini-based roadster as a possible new MG Midget or Austin-Healey Sprite.
-Following the launch of the MG Midget in 1961, it was considered as a possible MG Midget or Austin Healey Sprite replacement.
-The project was cancelled in about 1964.
+ADO34 was the name of a project active between 1960 and 1964 that aimed to develop a front-wheel drive Mini-based roadster as a possible new MG Midget or Austin-Healey Sprite.
+Following the launch of the MG Midget in 1961, it was considered as an MG Midget or Austin Healey Sprite replacement.
+This Pininfarina project was cancelled in about 1964.